This text is translated into Russian by google automatic human level neural machine.

-To date, in Vladivostok, almost 30 ha of the ash dump located in Gornostai Bay have been reclaimed.
-Another 50 ha was reclaimed at the ash dumps of Khabarovsk CHP-3.
+To date, almost 30 hectares of an ash dump located in the Gornostay Bay have been reclaimed in Vladivostok.
+Another 50 hectares have been reclaimed at the ash dumps of the Khabarovsk TPP-3.

 While the energy sector is putting the territories in order, the city authorities are thinking how to use these spaces.
 Among the proposals - parks, stadiums, children's and youth sports school, new neighborhoods and more.
 Some experts believe that these territories can be returned to the city as green areas.

 In addition, in the coming year, the energy sector will have a large amount of work to build up and build ash dumps necessary for the safe disposal of waste.
 This will include the construction and the construction of dams ash dumps at Primorskaya GRES, Artemovskaya CHP, Khabarovsk CHP-1, Birobidzhan CHP.

 So, over the past years, work has been going on to reconstruct two "ash dumps" of the Artemovskaya CHPP.
 In order to meet the future needs of the CHPP, a project is being developed for the reconstruction of ash dump No. 1, which is currently full.
 The project will allow to increase the layering and in the coming years to resume storage of ash and slag waste there.